This creek-to-peak 7.8 mile Diablo loop begins at Mitchell Canyon and climbs

 Gas, stores, and restaurants back near I-680 in Danville.
 The park has group

-campgrounds and individual campsites.
+campgrounds and individual campsites, but the campgrounds are accessed via Summit Road.
 Visit MDIA's

 website for more info.